Akshay94/telcom2310-star/Fabric_Setup.md

 3\.
 Click the \"Configure Environment\" link in the notebook (under
 \"Setup Environment\")

 4\.
+Open a new Terminal using File > New > Terminal.
 Create a directory called `fabric_config` using the command `mkdir ~/work/fabric_config` and upload the public and private bastion and fabric_sliver keys you just downloaded to the fabric_config folder.
 You can drag-and-drop or use the upload button on left side.

 5\.
-Change the permissions of the key files in this terminal if not done on your computer before.
+Change the permissions of the key files in this terminal if not done on your local computer before.
 Open a new Terminal using File > New > Terminal, navigate to fabric_config folder `cd ~/work/fabric_config`, and change the permission of private keys here - `chmod 0600 ~/work/fabric_config/bastion_key` and `chmod 0600 ~/work/fabric_config/fabric_sliver_key`

 6\.
 Follow the instructions in the notebook, editing the specified variables and running each cell to set up your environment.
 Important variables to edit are -